Sakshich001/Blog/README.md

 **Cause**: The frontend application attempted to access the backend API without the necessary CORS configuration.

 ### 2. Faced challenges due to limited familiarity with writing tests for Terraform using the Terraform test framework.
-**Solution**: Overcame this challenge by watching video tutorials and official documentation.
+**Solution**: Overcame this challenge by watching video tutorials and reading official documentation.

 ## Conclusion